KvanTTT/Articles/Genealogy-Tree-In-Git/English.md

 bound of the date of the commit is January 1, 1970 - the earlier date will be incorrectly displayed.
 However, you can simply mention the real date in the description.
 Nevertheless, Git accepts dates in the future - look at my son Git.
-By the way, it is also possible to create single parents.

 #### Social graph